Japanese M.A. Program

 II.
 Admission

-Applicants must meet the requirements of the Graduate School as outlined in the General Catalog.
-Minimum requirements for admission are:
+Application procedures are available online.
+Applicants must meet the minimum admissions requirements of the Graduate School.
+Additional program requirements for admission are:

 In practice, students admitted to the Japanese linguistics M.A. program have strong undergraduate academic backgrounds as well as strong Japanese language skills.
 If a student is admitted who needs preparatory academic or language work, the student initially must work on compensating for such deficiencies by taking appropriate courses or studying abroad in Japan.

-The M.A. program requires a minimum of 45 credits above the 300 level.
+The M.A. program requires a minimum of 45 credits at the 400-level or higher.
 These are earned through a combination of coursework and research.
 Of the 45 credits required for the degree, at least 18 credits of coursework must be completed in numerically graded courses at the 400 or 500 level, and 18 credits at the 500 level and above.
 Students who enter without previous preparation in linguistics require a program considerably in excess of the 45 credit minimum.

-Foundational courses in Japanese linguistics include JAPAN 342, The Japanese Language and JAPAN 343, Japanese Language in Society, for which graduate credit is not given.
+Foundational courses in Japanese linguistics include JAPAN 343, Japanese Language in Society, for which graduate credit is not given.

 Some students may also need to take introductory courses from the Linguistics Department.
 Courses that count toward the graduate degree include 400-level undergraduate courses and graduate courses numbered 500 and above.